Skip to main content

 Landed costs on POs and in your catalog will still reflect the Ordering UoM.
 For example, landed costs per meter for Vendor ABC will remain unchanged, even if inventory is tracked in yards.

-No. Settle automatically converts between UoM for reconciliation, ensuring accurate comparisons between POs, invoices, and GRNs.
+No. Settle automatically converts between units for reconciliation, ensuring accurate comparisons between Purchase Orders and Bills.

 Did this answer your question?